bucko909/powerpod/README.md

     * Cal mass.
     * FTP.
     * Units.
-  * Make options to dump/restore profiles.
-    * To raw.
 * New stuff:
   * Figure out how to put the device into various cal modes.
   * Figure out screens data.